Determinization of Integral Discounted-Sum Automata is Decidable: Recoverable Gaps and -separation

-For the converse direction, assume $\cA$ has infinitely many recoverable gaps.
-Since $\cA$ is integral, the term $\undisc{|w|}(\cA_{[Q_0\to p]}(w)-\cA_{[Q_0\to q]}(w))$ is always an integer, therefore infinitely many recoverable gaps imply the existence of unboundedly large recoverable gaps, and in particular one larger than $N$.
+For the converse direction, assume $\cA$ has infinitely many TRGs.
+Since $\cA$ is integral, the term $\undisc{|w|}(\cA_{[Q_0\to p]}(w)-\cA_{[Q_0\to q]}(w))$ is always an integer, therefore infinitely many TRGs imply the existence of unboundedly large TRGs, and in particular one larger than $N$.

 \end{proof}

 \begin{remark} Following the arguments in the proofs of \cref{lem: it takes time to reach a large gap,lem: inf gaps <-> large gap}, the number $N$ provided by \cref{lem: inf gaps <-> large gap} equals $\undisc{|Q|^22^{|Q|^2}}((|Q|-1)\cM-\cM)+\cM$.
 We denote this value by $\cN$. \end{remark}